jaysoo/nx-react-book/manuscript/introduction.md

 In **chapter 4** we wrap up our application by implementing the `shopping-cart` feature, where users can add books to their cart for checkout.

 In **chapter 5** we will look at how we can create production bundles and deployment strategies.

+And finally, this book assumes that you are using `yarn` as your package manager.
+If you are using `npm` then [Appendix B](#appendix-b) shows you how to run the same commands using `npm`.